Skip to main content

 • “From a gameplay perspective, Sunrayos introduces several interesting ideas but ultimately falls short in execution.”

-• “Primarily, it is almost a point-and-click game, but there are sessions where the gameplay becomes more dynamic, which can be jarring.”
+• “Primarily, it is almost a point-and-click game, but there are sessions where the gameplay becomes more dynamic, which can feel disjointed.”

-• “The gameplay lacks depth and variety, making it feel repetitive after a short period.”
+• “The gameplay lacks depth and can become repetitive, making it hard to stay engaged.”

 • replayability